-Pre-requisite(s): (ACCT 260 and ACCT 261) or ACCT 263) and BMIS 235 and (ECON 201 and
+Pre-requisite(s): BMIS 235 and ((ACCT 260 and ACCT 261) or ACCT 263) and ((ECON 201 and ECON 202) or ECON 200) and (BUSN 230 or MATH 321)

-ECON 202) or ECON 200) and (BUSN 230 or MATH 321) BUSN 490 - Integrative Perspectives credits: 3
+BUSN 490 Integrative Perspectives

 This course focuses on integrating advanced topics and/or best practices from different disciplines.
 The course content varies over time to reflect leading-edge concepts and practices (e.g., business ethics, quality management and international standards, technology infrastructure, e-business strategy, etc.).
 Courses often involve a large-scale team project.
 May be repeated up to a maximum of six credits.